tokeron/tokeron/README.md

 ### Hi, It's Michael's Git 👋

 - :computer: Computer Science Master student at the Technion under the supervision of Yonatan Belinkov.
+- 📖 Visit my [**web page**][https://tokeron.github.io/]
 - :man_technologist: Interested in deep learning and NLP.
-- :technologist: My research is focused on the explainability of LLMs and NLP for low-resource languages.
+- :technologist: My research is focused on the explainability of LLMs and TTI models.
 <!-- :technologist: Currently working at a government company in the field of computer vision and deep learning.-->
 - :man_student: During my Bachelor's degree, I've developed a [**Tbot**](https://github.com/tokeron/Tbot) for the Technion students.
 [Try it](https://t.me/Technion_help_bot).
 - :earth_americas: I am looking to make a real impact at any place I'm in.